 Today, Special Olympics is an international organization that changes lives by encouraging and empowering people with intellectual disabilities, by promoting acceptance for all and fostering understanding and respect in communities across Canada and the world.
-Internationally, it has grown to nearly 4.5 million athletes in 170 countries.
+Internationally, it has grown to over 5 million athletes and 1 million coaches and volunteers in 170 countries.
 Special Olympics Canada has chapters in every province with over 42,500 registered athletes and more than 20,500 registered volunteers.

 Here in Brockville and Area there are about 80 athletes and 70 volunteers.
-Athletes can participate in one or all of our 9 sports programs (Basketball, Golf, Floor Hockey, Nordic Skiing, Softball, Swimming, Soccer, Track & Field, and Bocce).
+Athletes can participate in one or all of about 10 sports programs (Basketball, Golf, Floor Hockey, Nordic Skiing, Softball, Swimming, Soccer, Track & Field, Indoor and Outdoor Bocce).
 These programs are run seasonally on a weekly basis by our dedicated coaches and volunteers.

 With support from the Community and our fundraising efforts, we have been successful in keeping the athlete’s registration costs at $25 annually.
 This gives the athlete access to all sport programs.
 The only additional costs to our athletes is registration fees for optional conference sports events (example – Swim, Track and Field Meets, Soccer tournaments, etc.).
-Athlete’s registration fees for Provincial or National games are also covered by our fundraising efforts.
+Athlete’s registration fees for Provincial or National games, should they qualify, are also covered by our fundraising efforts.